zevbaker/Byte-me/For-Loop/Readme.md

 So, the number is not perfect.

 28. Write a c program to find the perfect numbers within a given number of range.
-Go to the editor Test Data :
+Test Data :
 Input the starting range or number : 1
 Input the ending range of number : 50